StanzaSystems/stanza-docs/README.md

 ## Local Development

+You will need to install [pnpm](https://pnpm.io/) if you don't already have it.

 First, run `pnpm i` to install the dependencies.

 Then, run `pnpm dev` to start the development server and visit localhost:3007.